 Man Pleads Guilty to Production of Child Pornography

-RICHMOND, Va. – A Dinwiddie County man pleaded guilty today to production of child pornography.
+NORFOLK, Va. – A Virginia Beach man pleaded guilty yesterday to producing child pornography.

-Burke pleaded guilty to production of child pornography and faces a mandatory minimum penalty of 15 years and a maximum penalty of 30 years when sentenced on August 23.
+White pleaded guilty to one count of producing child pornography and faces a mandatory minimum sentence of 15 years and a maximum of 30 years in prison when sentenced on June 21.
 Actual sentences for federal crimes are typically less than the maximum penalties.
 A federal district court judge will determine any sentence after taking into account the U.S. Sentencing Guidelines and other statutory factors.

-Tracy Doherty-McCormick, Acting U.S. Attorney for the Eastern District of Virginia, and Patrick J. Lechleitner, Special Agent in Charge of U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI) Washington, D.C., made the announcement after U.S. District Judge M. Hannah Lauck accepted the plea.
-Special Assistant U.S. Attorney Gene Fishel is prosecuting the case.
+G. Zachary Terwilliger, U.S. Attorney for the Eastern District of Virginia, James A. Cervera, Chief of Virginia Beach Police, and Michael K. Lamonea, Assistant Special Agent in Charge of U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI) Norfolk, made the announcement after U.S. Magistrate Judge Lawrence R. Leonard accepted the plea.
+Assistant U.S. Attorneys Daniel Shean and Elizabeth M. Yusi are prosecuting the case.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Eastern District of Virginia.
 Related court documents and information is located on the website of the District Court for the Eastern District of Virginia or on PACER by searching for Case No. 2:19-cr-17.